 An Application PIN is a PIN that uses a global key reference (defined as level 1 in table 9.2) as defined in table 9.3.
 The Application PIN allows access to any file on the UICC where it is referenced in the access rules. i.e. this PIN has global access rights with respect to files.
-It becomes an application PIN based on where it is assigned.
+It becomes an application PIN based on where it is assigned, and it belongs to the corresponding application Security Environment.
+Its verification status can be reset by the application activation or termination procedure.
 An application, from the security context point of view, may consist of one ore more ADFs/DFs.
 In this case the ADFs/DFs are seen as one application from the security and access rules point of view.
 All operations performed on a PIN (enable/disable/replace) covering several ADFs/DFs affects the applications where the PIN is used and the access rules where the corresponding key reference is used.